EB-3—Third Employment-Based Preference for Other Workers (Unskilled Workers)

 The children and spouse of the primary beneficiary may enter and remain in the United States with a derivative status of this preference category.
 However, children must be unmarried and under the age of 21 to be considered eligible for the derivative EB-3 status.

-The Austin immigration attorneys at the William Jang, PLLC, will charge the following in attorney’s fees for a typical application filed from within the United States at the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to read through this disclaimer), in addition to the filing fees that are currently charged by the USCIS:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC, will charge the following in attorney’s fees for a typical application filed from within the United States at the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to read through this disclaimer), in addition to the filing fees that are currently charged by the USCIS:

 Step 1—Labor Certification: